 Traditional platter hard drive speed has been the limiting factor when trying to read and write data fast since the development of digital storage.
 While still much faster than tape or disc-based media, hard drives can’t even compare to the fast access that flash memory enables.

-In the past, flash memory was prohibitively expensive as a solution for long-term data storage – not to mention the extremely high volatility rates and need for a constant supply of power.
+In the past, flash memory was prohibitively expensive as a solution for long-term data storage – not mention the extremely high volatility rates and the need for a constant supply of power.
 The technology was just not mature enough and well understood at the time.

 How were the issues with flash memory solved, and how was this tech made available to the masses?
 Let’s look at the evolution of this critical storage solution.

 RAM disks were a relatively uncommon alternative to hard disk drives.
-They are much smaller and faster than previous SSD offerings, but very different than a modern SSD you might find on a site like Hddmag.com.
+They are much smaller and faster than previous SSD offerings, but they are very different from a modern SSD you might find on a site like Hddmag.com.
 Though RAM disks were expensive for the amount of data that could be held – not to mention volatile as well – they were critical for users that demanded the fastest read and write speeds available in a time when the floppy disc was king.

 Simple Flash Storage